trevordevore/levure/README.md

 The `components` folder is where you will store the stacks used for your user interface.
 Each UI stack has a folder for the binary stack and a subfolder named behaviors for any behaviors assigned to the stack.
 The behavior stacks should be assigned to the `stackfiles` property of the UI stack so that they are loaded into memory as needed.

+The `helpers` folder is for files that work together to add a specific piece of functionality to an application.
+The folder can contain stack files meant to be used for UI, libraries, frontscripts, or backscripts.
+It can also contain externals.

+In the `app.yml` file you can load components, libraries, backscripts, frontscripts, and helpers from any location on your computer, even the LiveCode User Extensions folder.
+When your application is packaged up all of the necessary resources will be brought together to build the final application.

 ### An example

 - app.yml